Last Update: 1/26/2015

 The guage at the canyon mouth has been shut down for the winter but don't let that stop you.
 The Poudre has some ice on it in the upper canyon, but the stretches below Gateway Park are still very fishable.
 In town the river looks fantastic with no ice at all and will be fishing great for the next few days.
 Smaller leader and tippet are critical, as is a more stealthy approach.
 Streamer fishing has been good in the mornings and late afternoons.
 While mid-day the baetis and midges have been coming off quite frequently.

 Look for midge hatches throughout the day and a few BWO's with the cloud coverage.
-Size seems to becoming more important, nymphs in the #18-20 size are the go to and dries are similar although smaller midge dries (#20-22) have been proving effective.
+Size is extremely important, nymphs in the #18-22 size are the go to and dries are similar although smaller midge dries (#20-24) have been proving effective.
 The exception to this rule are the attractor nymphs, don't be afraid to try a Girdle Bug or a Sparkle Worm.

 Recommended Flies for Poudre River ::

 Dries: Sprout Midge Black/Gray #18-24, Eric's Midge #18-20, Parawulff #18-22 Sprout BWO #18-22, Ext.
 Body BWO #20-22, CDC Baetis #20-24, Para Adams #16-22, BWO Film Critic #18-22.